scotws/LiaraForth/docs/MANUAL.md

 After working on Liara Forth in the emulator, you will probably want to test it on the real hardware.
 To start with RAM tests, you'll need to be able to convert the binary file you assembled to a S-record we can upload.
+Tinkasm creates S28 files (see above), but if for some reason you want to create your own file:

 **For Ubuntu**, install
 [srec_cat](http://srecord.sourceforge.net/man/man1/srec_examples.html) via